Huroob Status Saudi Arabia — What It Means & How To Clear It 2026

 Do Not Run — Seek Legal Help First

 Trying to hide or leave illegally will make things much worse.
 The best approach is to deal with it legally and calmly.
-Seek guidance immediately.
+Seek guidance immediately from HRSD or a Saudi labour lawyer.

 2